aleontiev/dj/README.md

 While there are existing tools that address some of these workflows at the language and framework level (django-admin/cookiecutter/cog for generation, virtualenv/pyenv/Docker/Makefile for isolated execution), each tool has its own learning curve, and there are few integration points between them.
-The reality of this ecosystem is often an uncertain and un-DRY developer experience, especially for newcomers.
+The reality of this ecosystem is often an uncertain and boilerplate developer experience, especially for newcomers.

-Django CLI, insipred by Ember CLI, attempts to fill these gaps by providing a comprehensive yet extendable interface for Django application development.
+Django CLI, insipred by Ember CLI, attempts to fill these gaps by providing a simple, comprehensive, and extendable interface for the Django development lifecycle.

 # Getting Started